 Medellin; a forbidden name that was once synonymous with the infamous Pablo Escobar and the drug cartel.
 Once known as one of the most dangerous cities in the world, Medellin has since transformed itself into one of the most progressive cities in the world.
 However, convincing visitors of this fact has been a bit of a challenge for this now vibrant city.
-After visiting in May of 2017 with my fiance, I can attest to the fact that it is, indeed, a safe place to visit, but also a surprisingly delightful destination filled with the best food we had in all of our time travelling through Colombia.
-So, I’ll present the 5 top things to do in Medellin Colombia.
+After visiting in May of 2017 with my fiancé, I can attest to the fact that it is, indeed, a safe place to visit, but also a surprisingly delightful destination filled with the best food we had in all of our time travelling through Colombia.
+Colombia on a whole is a beautiful and adventurous country, & if you’re planning a trip to the country, do refer to this detailed itinerary for Colombia.
+But don’t go anywhere yet, while I’ll present the 5 top things to do in Medellin Colombia.

 Colombia is emerging in terms of tourism with a variety of places to visit and amazing things to do.
 A top tourist destination in South America, famous a “City of Eternal Spring”.
 The annual flower festival attracts millions of tourists, but there are various other things to do in Medellin.